Konstantin Eremeev: Early years and activity

-Eremeev was born in Minsk in the family of a non-commissioned officer.
+Eremeev was born in Minsk in the family of a non-commissioned officer of peasant origins.

 From 1893 to 1895 he served as a volunteer in an infantry regiment in Vilna and was promoted to a non-commissioned officer.
 A year later he joined the a social democratic organization in Vilna.
 In 1897 he was arrested, imprisoned in the Warsaw Fortress and later exiled to Urzhum then to Petrozavodsk for two years.
 In 1903 he joined the Bolshevik faction of the Russian Social Democratic Labour Party and was again arrested and exiled.
 In 1904, he fled from exile and emigrated.
 Eremeev returned to Russia in 1906.

 After returning, he became involved in revolutionary work and was engaged in literary activity.
 From 1910 to 1914 he worked in the editorial offices of the newspapers Zvezda and Pravda.
-In the years 1915-1916 he edited the magazine Voprosy Strakhovaniya.
+In the years 1915–1916 he edited the magazine Voprosy Strakhovaniya.
 From 1915, a member of the St. Petersburg Committee of the RSDLP.
 From 1916, he served on the committee of the All-Russian Zemstvo and City Union (Zemgor) in the rear of the 6th Army of the Northern Front.
 He led the military organization of the North Baltic Committee of the RSDLP (b) and conducted revolutionary propaganda among the soldiers.